Disgruntled Employees were once Happy, Engaged and Active Contributors

 Having an open-door policy is standard but what exactly does that mean for our organization?

-How often do we do a pulse check of our team?
+How often do we do a pulse check of our leaders?
+The team?
 Do we wait until annual performance reviews?
 Or check-in regularly?

 Here are a few ways to penetrate the wall of dissatisfaction and confront an unhappy employee:

 Affirm the good about the employee.
 Remember, you hired them.